KiLeXcs/Playground/README.md

 ## Test
 Also you can test website with test.py.
 This program doing all possible requests.
-If everyting work good, it will be print "Success", otherwise "Failed" s
+If everyting work good, it will be print "Success", otherwise "Failed".

 It's all right